DX Logging Software for Amateur Radio

 • Frequency and mode of transmission.

-Note: When Afreet Omni-Rig or Ham Radio Deluxe V5.0 is installed and configured on your computer, Station Log enters the frequency and mode from your transceiver in the Frequency and Mode fields.
-Refer to "Rig Control in DXtreme Station Log" for important information.
+• Note: When Afreet Omni-Rig is installed and configured on your computer, Station Log enters the frequency and mode from your transceiver in the Frequency and Mode fields.
+Refer to "Rig Control" for more information.

 • Signal quality and propagation mode.